Senior couple walking in the park for energy and health.

 Determining sufficient energy levels and health requires the following vitamins and minerals:

-Vitamin B12: The absence of Vitamin B12 results in fatigue and neurological disorders because this vitamin drives essential energy production processes.
-Non-vegetarian foods, dairy products, and fortified cereal contain the B12 vitamin.
+• Vitamin B12: The absence of Vitamin B12 results in fatigue and neurological disorders because this vitamin drives essential energy production processes.
+Non-vegetarian foods, dairy products, and fortified cereals contain vitamin B12.

-Vitamin D possesses critical functions for muscle control, mood swings, immunity, energy levels, and body regulation.
+Vitamin D plays critical roles in muscle control, mood regulation, immunity, energy levels, and body regulation.
 Spending time in the sunlight and consuming fortified vitamin D dairy products will improve your health.
 The described simple habits improve your mood and strengthen your bones.

 Magnesium: Body cells use magnesium for energy production, sleep quality, and muscle relaxation.
-Dietary sources of magnesium include combinations of nuts, seeds, and various green leafy vegetables.
+Dietary sources of magnesium include a combination of nuts, seeds, and various green, leafy vegetables.

 Iron: Since aging reduces mineral iron levels, you may experience fatigue and anemia symptoms.
 Cereals with added nutrients, lean meats, and beans are the best sources of iron.